Launch Your Online Business in Just 7 Days

 Your heading is pretty central here ― use it to capture your audience and make them want to continue reading.

 Then you can move on to interest.

 In this phase, your value proposition does the work.

-The audience’s attention will be held by your value proposition and they will stay if it speaks to their problems.
+The audience’s attention will be held by your value proposition and they'll stay if it speaks to their problems.